GLOBAL MARKETS-Commodities, China stocks lick wounds after brutal July

 “The main moves this week have been the continued broad-based weakness in commodities,” said Societe Generale strategist Alvin Tan.
 “Essentially they have been on the downtrend for a month and of course we have been on a roller coaster ride in China equities and that has affected sentiment.”

-Italian bond yields, set to record their biggest monthly fall in over two years, outperformed benchmark German bond yields after inflation data bettered some conservative market expectations.

-Consumer prices rose 0.2 percent last month, matching estimates in a Reuters poll, even though some had expected an even weaker print after reports of a mere 0.1 percent reading in Germany and the return of negative inflation to Spain in July.
+European stocks were underpinned by some upbeat company earnings.
+Shares in UCB surged 5.2 percent after the Belgian pharmaceutical company raised its 2015 forecasts and bank BNP Paribas gained 3.5 percent after its Q2 revenue rose nearly 16 percent.

-Economists are now waiting for in-depth U.S. wage data due later.
+Economists were waiting for July euro zone inflation and unemployment data due at 0900 GMT and for in-depth U.S. wage data due later.
 But just as important remained commodities and China.

 China’s CSI300 index ended flat after a late dip to leave it down 14.7 percent on the month, and the Shanghai Composite Index lost 1 percent, extending its July losses to 13.4 percent despite recent support measures by the country’s authorities.

 Crude oil also slipped for a second session as concern over global oversupply intensified after the head of the OPEC oil exporters’ cartel indicated there would be no cutback in production.
-U.S. crude was down nearly 2 percent at $47.6 a barrel.
+U.S. crude was down 0.3 percent at $48.2 a barrel.

 U.S. gross domestic product data released on Thursday showed growth accelerated in the second quarter, though slightly short of some forecasts.
 Growth was tweaked higher in the first quarter, backing the Fed’s assessment at its meeting this week that the economy was expanding “moderately.”